 Dashboard map: Map displayed on Force dashboard home screen.
 It will show the location of all vehicles with devices in your fleet and whether they are active or inactive.

-Device: OBD-II devices that plug into your vehicle and deliver vehicle information to the Force apps.
+Device: Either GPS tracker or TrakView dashcam OBD-II devices that plug into your vehicle and deliver vehicle information to the Force apps.
 Plug-in location is typically near the steering column, under the dashboard.

 Drivers tab: In the Force app, the Drivers tab displays all drivers registered to your Force fleet.
 Details shown include first and last name, assigned vehicle(s) and vehicle plate number.

 DTC: DTC stands for "diagnostic trouble code."
 DTCs are used by automobile manufacturers to diagnose vehicle problems.
-OBD-II devices can identify and interpret many DTCs, including where and what on-board problems exist.
+OBD-II devices can identify and interpret many DTCs, including what the issue is and severity.

 Force Fleet Tracking: Small-business fleet monitoring and tracking solution powered by Mojio, available at forcefleettracking.com.

 Geofence: Definable boundary that can generate a notification when a vehicle crosses (enters or exits) a set boundary.
-This feature is available from the Geofences tab in the Force app.
+This feature is available from the Geofences tab in the Force apps.

 GPS tracking: OBD-II devices include GPS tracking capabilities that let you monitor the location and status of your vehicles in real time.